What is neuroblastoma?

 - excessive sweating

-- involuntary, uncontrolled movements of eyes, feet and legs
+- involuntary, uncontrolled movements of your eyes, feet, and legs

-Due to the nonspecific nature of the symptoms of early neuroblastoma, the disease tends to be extensive at the time of diagnosis.
-According to Memorial-Sloan Kettering, half of all cases have already spread by the time they are diagnosed (MSKCC, 2012).
+Due to the nonspecific nature of the symptoms of early neuroblastoma, the disease tends to have progressed to later stages before it’s diagnosed.

 - blood tests

 - urine tests